Najmul190/Discord-AI-Selfbot/README.md

 -   Bear in mind that the bot will only respond to **other accounts** and not itself, including any commands.
 -   You must also set a trigger word within the `.env`, this is the word that the bot will respond to.
 For example, if you set the trigger word to `John`, people must say "Hey `John`, how are you today?" for the bot to respond.

+# Changing the Personality of the bot

+To change the personality of the bot and set custom instructions, simply go into the `Config` folder and edit the default instructions in `instructions.txt` to whatever you want!

 # Support + Try out the bot!

 I probably won't be accepting friend requests so if you have any questions or require help, join a quick Discord server I put together and ask in there!
 (You can leave after getting help, or stick around if you want!)